What is a Semi-Variogram?

 For example, the terrain one meter ahead of you is more likely to be similar than 100 meters away.

 As you’ll learn, semi-variogram charts out this critically important concept of how sample values (pollution, elevation, noise, etc.) vary with distance.
+Also, we’ll show you how this relates to kriging interpolation.

 Soil Moisture Samples